schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 ![](/assets/Img.2.2.9.jpg)

-\[Image 2.2.9: The Draw and Run canvas\]
+\[Image 2.9.9: The Draw and Run canvas\]

 Most of the components that you can drag and drop on the canvas are pre-programmed, meaning that you don't need to do any programming yourself.
 If you do want to do a bit of programming, you can use mBlock and we are going to handle this one, next.

 ### Questions

 1. What does the ultrasonic reading mean?

+**A. It represents the distance between the ultrasonic sensor and some obstacle.**

+B. It represents the amount of light received by the ultrasonic sensor.

+C. It represents the amount of light emited by the ultrasonic sensor.

-2. Which instruction can stop the moving of the wheels?
+1. Which instruction can stop the moving of the wheels?

+A. wait 0 s

+B. wait for ever

+**C. stop moving**